0x4447-aws-products-cfn/0x4447_product_paid_rsyslog/README.md

 # Feature of the stack

-Once deployed the stack will create a EC2 instance automatically for you thanks to the LaunchConfiguration file and the AutoScaling service which is configure to always have a minimum of 1.
+Once deployed the stack will create a EC2 instance automatically for you, with a special alarm to automatically recover if there was a AWS Hardware failure.
 Meaning the Rsyslog server will always be available.
-If the instance get terminated the autoscaling will recreated it with the same configuration.
+Also by default the Instance have termination protection ON.

 **IMPORTANT**: all the unique server configuration is stored in a S3 bucket.
-Thanks to this if our software detects that the data is in the bucket, it will use what is in the bucket - this  way your clients will be able to reconnect to the instance automatically with minimal downtime.
+Thanks to this, if our software detects that the data is in the bucket, it will use what is in the bucket - this  way your clients will be able to reconnect to the instance automatically with minimal downtime.

 # How to deploy